abhilashAntony/New-server-control/README.md

 # ServerControl

 An updated version of the previously submitted server-control demo app.
-This version is updated with angular material components.
+The current version now includes angular material components.

+## Installation

+Download the code into local machine.

 ## Development server